Irenezs/Notes/wEEK 7.md

 	- c
 		- In Paper
 	- d
 		- For a cable in a lift, cable B will be best.
-This is due to its high breaking stress and youngs modu
+This is due to its high breaking stress and young modulus.